fatjing/AutoHV/README.md

-﻿Hentaiverse attribute: calculate attribute points when upgrading
+﻿AutoHV.ahk: automated tool for the web game HV

-HentaiVerse in Firefox: automated tool
+attribute.ahk: calculate attribute points to be distributed when leveling up